Connect with others who understand.

 Your immune system has two main components — the innate immune system and the adaptive immune system.
 Your innate immune system is activated first whenever germs enter the body.
 It’s made of several cells and proteins, including the proteins of the complement system (or complement, for short).
 The innate immune system and complement system mobilize instantly because they attack anything that’s not recognized as “self,” or part of your own body.

-On the other hand, your adaptive immune system takes time to be activated since it needs to produce antibodies, proteins tailored to target the specific pathogen (disease-causing organism) that’s trying to invade.
+On the other hand, your adaptive immune system takes time to be activated because it needs to produce antibodies, proteins tailored to target the specific pathogen (disease-causing organism) that’s trying to invade.

 The complement system is made of nearly 50 plasma proteins that work together as your body’s first line of defense against invaders.
 It produces inflammation that calls in other immune cells to help fight off infection.